nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

   <td>
       Identifies the next action to be taken, and who is responsible for that action. <code>Tasks</code> belong to the <code>Encounter</code>.
       <br><br>
-      There will normally be a <code>Task</code> at the end of triage - either for a professional, or for the patient, to carry out.
+      There may be a <code>Task</code> at the end of triage for a professional to carry out.
 The <code>Task</code> will not be populated where the Encounter Report is for information only (e.g. report to registered GP, or to RCS)
   </td>
 </tr>
 </tbody>